ContextCov: Deriving and Enforcing Executable Constraints from Agent Instruction Files: Conclusion

 \section{Conclusion}

 As agents take on more complex, multi-file tasks, certain classes of constraints become impractical to enforce through manual review.
 Style conventions, architectural boundary rules, and process workflow requirements are inherently difficult to verify by inspection.
-The specification that once resided in the developer's mind must be externalized to Agent Instruction files, yet these files are passive text, and without automated enforcement, Context Drift accumulates silently.

-\toolname{} addresses this challenge by treating Agent Instructions as executable specifications, providing automated enforcement for constraints that are difficult to monitor manually.
+The specification that once resided in the developer's mind must be externalized to Agent Instruction files, yet these files are passive text, and without automated enforcement, constraint violations accumulate silently. \toolname{} addresses this challenge by treating Agent Instructions as executable specifications, providing automated enforcement for constraints that are difficult to monitor manually.
 Through hierarchical constraint extraction, domain-specialized code synthesis, and multi-layer runtime enforcement, \toolname{} transforms passive instructions into active invariants that prevent agent violations.
-Our evaluation on 723 open-source repositories demonstrates that \toolname{} successfully extracts over 46,000 executable checks with 99.997\% syntax validity and detects over 500,000 violations, with 81\% of repositories containing at least one violation.